-- 3. Roller doors are only to be opened to allow a vehicle to entry and exit the building.
-This should be a planning condition (if planning permission is granted). - 4.
-At other times (including while waste is being moved about inside the WTS) these roller doors are to remain closed.
+- 2. Roller doors are only to be opened to allow a vehicle to entry and exit the building.
+This should be a planning condition (if planning permission is granted). - 3.
+While waste is being moved about inside the WTS these roller doors are to remain closed.
 The pedestrian access door should also be closed at these times.
-This should be controlled with a planning condition. - 5.
+This should be controlled with a planning condition. - 4.
 An odour suppression system is proposed, but no details have been provided.
 When will this system will be activated and by whom?
-This should be detailed and conditioned by planning. - 6.
+This should be detailed and conditioned by planning. - 5.
 Where is the "quarantine area" for "contaminants" and "particularly malodourous waste" coming onto site?
-This area is referred to but not shown on the WTS floor plan or site layout. - 7.
-How often is "regular cleaning" of operational areas within the building, roads etc. A minimum interval (daily cleaning) should be stated, not just "as required" which is unenforceable. - 8.
-Odour may be able to escape through the existing building envelope, even with the doors closed.
+This area is referred to but not shown on the WTS floor plan or site layout. - 6.
+How often is "regular cleaning" of operational areas within the building, roads etc. A minimum interval should be stated, not just "as required" which is unenforceable. - 7.
+Odour may be able to escape through the existing building envelope even with the doors closed.
 The shed was designed and approved over 20 years ago to handle and transfer dry recyclables, not putrescible waste.
 The accompanying Planning Statement states that, "No physical amendments or changes to the existing waste transfer station building will be required to accommodate the new waste stream".
-The capability of the existing building envelope to contain odours has not been proven. - 9.
-The proposed waste stream and washing down could create liquid run-off.
+The capability of the existing building envelope to contain odours has not been proven. - 8.
+The proposed waste stream could create liquid run-off.
 The "sealed drainage system" referred to (Planning Statement), and its outfall or collection point should be shown on the floorplan/site layout.
-We are concerned that contaminated run-off could reach the existing pond or watercourses which run under the holiday park and eventually to the East Strand (Skerries and Causeway Special Area of Conservation). - 10.
-The containment and bunding of the building should be shown on the drawings. - 11.
-Compliance with every aspect of a comprehensive Odour Management Plan (OMP) should be a planning condition of planning permission.
+We are concerned that contaminated run-off could reach the existing pond. - 9.
+The containment and bunding of the building (as required by NIEA) should be shown on the drawings. - 10.
+Compliance with every aspect of a comprehensive Odour Management Plan (OMP) should be made a planning condition of planning permission.